 Five cross-cutting themes have been developed through the very first study “reading across” three types of reviews (DHRs, APRs and MHHRs).
 Findings suggest the need for streamlining review processes and highlight the importance of adopting a multi-disciplinary perspective when researching death reviews.

-Robinson, A., Rees, A. and Dehaghani, R. (2019), "Making connections: a multi-disciplinary analysis of domestic homicide, mental health homicide and adult practice reviews", The Journal of Adult Protection, Vol. 21 No. 1, pp. 16-26. https://doi.org/10.1108/JAP-07-2018-0015
+Robinson, A.L., Rees, A. and Dehaghani, R. (2019), "Making connections: a multi-disciplinary analysis of domestic homicide, mental health homicide and adult practice reviews", The Journal of Adult Protection, Vol. 21 No. 1, pp. 16-26. https://doi.org/10.1108/JAP-07-2018-0015

 Emerald Publishing Limited